 Philadelphia, PA – Internationally-celebrated dining destination, P.J.
-Clarke’s, announced today plans to open a location in Philadelphia this summer.
-It will situate itself in the newly repositioned Curtis Center – now known as The Curtis – a historic, mixed-use 900,000 square-foot office, apartment and retail property overlooking Independence Hall and Washington Square Park in Center City, Philadelphia.
+Clarke’s, announced today plans to open a location in Center City Philadelphia this summer.
+It will situate itself in the newly re-positioned Curtis Center – now known as The Curtis – a historic, mixed-use 900,000 square-foot office, apartment and retail property overlooking Independence Hall and Washington Square and Center City, Philadelphia.

 An iconic dining destination since 1884, P.J.
 Clarke’s has garnered a reputation of being, quite simply: “The place”, with multiple locations in New York City, Washington D.C., and Brazil.
 A cultural and architectural holdout, P.J.
 Clarke’s has soldiered on through the Depression, Prohibition, two World Wars, and an onslaught of high-rises and office towers.
 Philip Scotti, Owner of P.J.
 Clarke’s, is now returning home to Philadelphia, where his family grew a small Philadelphia corner store, Genuardi’s, into an eminent supermarket chain.

 P.J.
 Clarke’s is coming home to Philadelphia, and they’re looking for people to join their team!
 Though there isn’t an official opening date just yet, P.J.
 Clarke’s will hold a job fair next week at the Penn Mutual Building on 530 Walnut Street for its front and back of house positions.
 On July 9-11 from 12pm to noon, they will be interviewing for servers, bartenders, bussers/baristas, food runners, hosts, sous chefs, line cooks, prep cooks, dishwashers and oysters.
 The P.J.s team is looking to hire about 100 full time and part time employees.